Force over Distance: Chapter 22

 The man was put together.
 Body and mind, a spectacular fit.
 This was the echo, maybe, of the math professor Young had never known.
 Alive.
 Charming.
 The brightest thing in a room full of light.

 “Difficult to say.”
-Rush said, almost gently.
+Absently, Rush swept a fringe of hair away from his eyes.
 “I’m hosting your cognition in a novel way.
 I created this representation so we could talk.”

 “You made this?”
 Young got his feet under him and stood.

 “Mmm hmm.”
-Rush swept his hair out of his eyes, and gave Young a searching look.
+Rush gave him a searching look.
 “Do you like it?”

 “An’ what’s wrong with the shuttle?”

 “Nothing.”
 Young fought down a smile.
-“It’s just not very imaginative.”
+“It’s just not all that imaginative.”

 “Good,” Young said.
 “What else?”